Ymmy833y/dbml-relationalizer/README.md

 - `childQualifiedColumns` (Optional): Specifies the child table’s columns (% wildcard supported).
 - `ignoreChildQualifiedColumns` (Optional): Specifies any child columns to exclude (% wildcard supported).

-All of these properties allow the use of the `%` wildcard to match multiple tables or columns.
 When entering values, please use the **`tableName.columnName`** format.

 #### Wildcard Examples